srubarm/srubarm.github.io/_posts_en/2026-03-20-should-i-pay-my-kid-to-learn.md

 **Something entirely new.** Variations across multiple axes — home vs. school, individual vs. group, fixed curriculum vs. interest-led, coach vs. teacher — that we haven't fully imagined yet.
 Perhaps schools that assess a child's motivational profile and match them to the right model.
 Perhaps AI that adapts not just the *content* but the *motivational strategy* to each individual child.

 Globally, the experimentation is accelerating.
-China's [Squirrel AI](https://squirrelai.com/) operates over 1,700 learning centres using hyper-granular adaptive technology.
-[Singapore has embedded AI](https://crpe.org/shockwaves-and-innovations-how-nations-worldwide-are-dealing-with-ai-in-education/) into its national learning platform.
-Khan Academy's [Khanmigo is being piloted](https://standtogether.org/newsroom/education/khan-academy-and-stand-together-trust-partner-on-education) in over 40 school districts in the United States.

 ## The uncomfortable questions